-The agency provides organizational training, including equal employment opportunity, sexual harassment and procedural training.
+The agency provides organizational training, including equal employment opportunity, sexual harassment, and procedural training.
+The transition to CAPPS HR will allow the agency to track employee training even more effectively.
 The agency utilizes cross training to enhance the knowledge and skill levels of all employees.
 The agency provides for the cost of training for its employees, when the training is in the best interest of the agency, and funding allows for the expense.

-The agency transitioned September 1, 2019 to CAPPS Financials as part of the statewide mandate and will be transitioning 2021 to CAPPS Human Resources.
-We are hoping the state will grant funding for the upcoming HR Transition after "Go-Live" and the agency will request assistance in the upcoming LAR.
+The agency transitioned September 1, 2019, to CAPPS Financials as part of the statewide mandate and is in the process (as of June, 2022) of transitioning to CAPPS Human Resources.
+The agency is managing the transition without additional resources.